Klauss007/Linked-list-in-java/README.md

 # Linked-list-in-java
-it contains all the programs related to linked list in java using references
+it contains all the programs related to linked list in java